mojaloop/ml-core-test-harness/k8s/soak.md

 - Total requests sent
   - A total of 2.4 million transfers are sent with the rate of 121 transfers per second.
 - Output rate observed
-  - The output rate is XXX transfers per second.
+  - The output rate is 320 - 121 transfers per second.
   - Performance troubleshooting dashboard
   ![perf-troubleshooting](image-3.png)
   - K6 dashboard